MuNuChapterHKN/GitMasterclass/source/FAQ/Part1.md

 ### FAQ018
 Which hashing algorithm is used to store objects in Git?
+Git uses the SHA-1 hashing algorithm to store objects.

 ### FAQ019
 What does the `.object` folder contains in Git?